OfficeDev/Microsoft-Teams-Samples/samples/msgext-link-unfurling-meeting/csharp/README.md

 # Link unfurling meeting sample

-This sample illustrates a common scenario where a user shares a link to a resource (dashboard in this sample) with a group of users, and they collaborate to review it in a meeting.
+This sample application highlights a C# bot designed for Microsoft Teams, showcasing the link unfurling feature that enhances collaboration in meetings.
+By allowing users to share links and review content through adaptive cards, the bot streamlines the process of discussing resources during group discussions.

 ### 1. Workflow:
 * User shares a link to a dashboard with a group of users.